(http://www NULL.starry-skies NULL.net)23rd to 27th July 2014

 Website: www.starry-skies.net (http://www NULL.starry-skies NULL.net)

-This year they are launching Starry Skies, the new family holiday that looks like a festival.
+Last year they launched the successful Starry Skies, the new family holiday that looks like a festival.
 It’s for families only so it removes the more shady side of festival going and adds to the ‘back to nature’ side that is so fantastic for the children.

 We’re so excited about this one.
 It promises all sorts of nature activities such as den building, tree climbing, rope swings, wild swimming, storytelling in the woods and star gazing.
 There will also be entertainment for the adults including a swing dance night, hot tubs and music.